djdahlstrom/modeling-tools/README.md

-OpenJUMP | Scripts that can be utilized in conjunction with a GIS environment PEST_utils | Scripts to facilitate usage of the PEST inverse modeling suite of software ParaView   | Scripts to complement usage of the ParaView data analysis and vizualization application
+OpenJUMP | Scripts that can be utilized in conjunction with a GIS environment PEST_utils | Scripts to facilitate usage of the PEST inverse modeling suite of software ParaView   | Scripts to complement usage of the ParaView data analysis and vizualization application Analytical_solutions | Scripts of analytical solutions for the responses of hydraulic heads of various types of aquifer to forcing functions such as pumping of wells or variation in river stage

 See the README.md file in each folder for more information.